DEVANSHU-KALI/machine_leaning_course/linear_regression/multiple_linear_regression/what _is_it.md

 - it all depends on how many features you have, number of features, same number of coeffecients.

 ## points to know
--
+1) you can't actually plot the regression line on the 2d plane, you need 3d plotting to see the regression line.
+But here in the code we are just plotting the loss to see how the model is learning.

-# parts of the code explained
+### parts of the code explained
 1) generating dataset:
     -